ropg/heltec_esp32_lora_v3/README.md

 ##### Printing to both Serial and display: `both.print()`

 Instead of using `print`, `println` or `printf` on either `Serial` or `display`, you can also print to `both`.
 As the name implies, this prints the same thing on both devices.
-You'll find it used it many of this library's examples.
+You'll find it used in many of this library's examples.

 &nbsp;